 Farther south on I-5 from Seattle, visitors can also reach Olympic National Park from the state capital of Olympia.
-From Olympia, visitors can access Highway 101, which is the only road that circles the park.
+Visitors from Olympia access Highway 101, the only road that circles the park.
 Cities like Hoodsport on the east side of the park are accessible within an hour's drive from Olympia.
 The southwest side of the park, including Quinault and Queets, is reachable from Olympia in a two-hour drive.

 4. From Seattle to Olympic National Park by Transfer Service